- What do I need to know about the EEA Residence Card?

-An EEA residency card is a permanent residence document which can be issued to those from non-EEA countries (as well as Switzerland) who have lived in the UK for at least five years.
+An EEA residence card is a permanent residence document which can be issued to those from non-EEA countries (as well as Switzerland) who have lived in the UK for at least five years.

 It can be applied for on the basis of being a family member or extended family member of someone from the EEA or Switzerland.

-What do I Need to Know About the EEA Residency Card?
+What do I Need to Know About the EEA Residence Card?

-Nationals from the EEA, Switzerland and non-EEA countries can all apply for a permanent residency card/document.
-You can apply for a residence card after you have lived in the UK for a continuous period of five years with an EEA family member, or as a ‘qualified person’ who is from the EEA/Switzerland.
+Nationals from the EEA, Switzerland and non-EEA countries can all apply for a permanent residence card/document.
+You can apply for a residence card with an EEA family member, or as a ‘qualified person’ who is from the EEA/Switzerland.

 There are a few different routes which can lead to a person being eligible for EEA permanent residency, which are explained in greater detail below.

-It is not a requirement to hold an EEA residency card if you are living in the UK as a family member of a qualified person.
+It is not a requirement to hold an EEA residence card if you are living in the UK as a family member of a qualified person.

 However, if a non-EEA national is living in the UK on the basis of being an extended family member of an EEA national, they will need to apply for a residence card.

-One of the routes towards getting an EEA residency card is as an EEA/Swiss national who is classed as a ‘qualified person’.
+One of the routes towards getting an EEA residence card is as an EEA/Swiss national who is classed as a ‘qualified person’.